gbv/jskos-server/README.md

 - `POST` requests will return code 201 on success.
 - `DELETE` requests will return code 204 on success.
 - `POST`/`PUT`/`PATCH` requests require a JSON body.
+- Alternatively, `POST` can also receive the following inputs:
+  - any kind of JSON stream
+  - mutlipart/form-data with the file in `data`
+  - a URL with JSON data as `url` in the request params
+  - Note: The `type` request param might be required (either `json`, `ndjson`, or `multipart`)
 - `POST`/`PUT`/`PATCH`/`DELETE` requests require authentication via a JWT from [login-server](https://github.com/gbv/login-server) in the header.
 Exception: Authentication for certain actions on certain endpoints can be disabled (see [configuration](#configuration)).
 - `PUT`/`PATCH`/`DELETE` requests are required to come from the owner of the entity that is being modified.
 - All URL parameters are optional.